tauri-apps/create-tauri-app/.github/CONTRIBUTING.md

 ### Templates

-A template is a just combination of two fragments, [`fragment-base`](../packages/cli/fragments/base) (which is shared between all templates) and another fragment that is specific to the template.
+A template is a just combination of two fragments, [`_base_`](../packages/cli/fragments/_base_) (which is shared between all templates) and another fragment that is specific to the template.

 #### Adding a new template

+> You should open a new issue first to discuss the addition of a certain template.

 - Add a directory in `<repo-root>/packages/cli/fragments` and name `fragment-template` where `template` is the name of the template and add all the files you need there as they should appear after the template is created.
 - A template also must have a `_cta_manifest_` file which contains info about the template: